marcus-crane/october/README.md

   <br>

   <h1>Octowise</h1>
-  A small [Wails](https://github.com/wailsapp/wails) application for retrieving Kobo highlights
+  A small <a href="https://github.com/wailsapp/wails">Wails</a> application for retrieving Kobo highlights

   It **isn't** functional yet and the codebase is very messy from successfully testing out Wails.
 Things are just thrown in there rather than set up nicely.
 </div>